CharlieHubert/Project/README.md

 ## JavaScript
 - Page load handler and event handlers for dynamic content loading.
-- Use of a timer to effect change.
+- Use of a timer to effect change in the about content.
 - Submission of orders and messages with dynamic data.

 ## Express Server
 - Serves static content and provides a simple API for dynamic data.
 - API endpoint: api/menu
+- click on menu link and the menu will show up on the page

 ## How to Run Locally